discretize/discretize-guides/builds/mesmer/power-chronomancer/index.md

 4. Only your Sword Auto-Attacks require you to finish a chain.
 Dagger would ideally not get interrupted within the single cast applications, while Greatsword deals consistent damage during its cast and therefor is supposed to get canceled as soon as one of the higher priority skills becomes available again.

-If the boss gets close to phasing, remember that your personal damage skills are faster than wells and phantasms, but that they deal less damage over time, this means that you have to get a feeling for group dps, to be able to guess when it becomes suboptimal to cast any further skills of those.
+If the boss gets close to phasing, remember that your personal damage skills are faster than Wells and Phantasms, but that they deal less damage over time, this means that you have to get a feeling for group dps, to be able to guess when it becomes suboptimal to cast any further skills of those.

 </GridItem>
 <GridItem sm="5">